By Kelly Butler ,

 Artificial intelligence, the Internet of Things, edge computing.
-Technology is continually evolving, creating a range of new capabilities for people and businesses and revolutionizing the way we get products and services from one place to another.
+Technology is continually evolving, creating a range of new capabilities for people and businesses and revolutionising the way we get products and services from one place to another.

 Despite their essential nature, supply chains — including today’s digitally centric ones — are still largely managed within functional silos.
 For example:

-As supply chains become more digitized and therefore more connected, new risks emerge.
+As supply chains become more digitised and therefore more connected, new risks emerge.
 But fully understanding digital supply chain risk is rarely a simple process.
 Not only does the constantly expanding attack surface lead to new risks, but malicious cyber actors are continuously evolving their attack methods and looking for new threat vectors.
 In addition, new interdependencies across the surface area of the digital supply chain create vulnerabilities that can hamper transformation.

 Incorporating complex technologies and innovative tools has always been a challenge; incorporating multiple technologies — required for effective digital supply chains — is even harder.
 Manufacturers, in particular, have long struggled with integrating new technology with legacy systems that lack connectivity and trap information.

-Success often requires a dedicated team that has visibility across the organization and is able to assess the dynamic cyber threat landscape associated with using new technologies, both independently and together.
+Success often requires a dedicated team that has visibility across the organisation and is able to assess the dynamic cyber threat landscape associated with using new technologies, both independently and together.
 This team, often in collaboration with external specialists, needs to anticipate the challenges with the selection of each technology, the integration progress, and upkeep of all systems to ensure that no new vulnerabilities emerge.

 This is not a one-and-done process.
 As technology continues to evolve and proliferate, the risk will outpace the knowledge and experience of many frontline workers.
 The dedicated team will need to continuously monitor new risks and evaluate the risk profile, then apply the necessary security controls.

 As supply chains become more complex and bad actors continue to hone their malicious strategies, it becomes even more difficult to identify threats and to quantify them.
-At the same time, there is a greater recognition for organizations to take a forward-thinking approach to mitigating risks, driving preparedness, and building resilience.
+At the same time, there is a greater recognition for organisations to take a forward-thinking approach to mitigating risks, driving preparedness, and building resilience.

 Tackling the new — and legacy — challenges brought by more connected supply chains requires an enterprise-wide lens that allows for a complete understanding of the technology ecosystem and a full evaluation of interconnected risks.

-Risk managers will have a central role in helping organizations identify, quantify, mitigate, and respond to the risks within their supply chains.
+Risk managers will have a central role in helping organisations identify, quantify, mitigate, and respond to the risks within their supply chains.
 Risk professionals will need to have a clear understanding of the supply chain landscape and the threat vectors to be better able to identify emerging risks.
 Another crucial step is to carry out robust stress testing for a variety of scenarios to understand potential risk exposure and financial implications.

-Finally, cross-organization collaboration will be crucial to understanding and tackling new risks.
+Finally, cross-organisation collaboration will be crucial to understanding and tackling new risks.
 Risk professionals need a seat at the decision-making table with key stakeholders to drive agility and design risk management processes that improve resilience.